KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 14. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
 15. Recommendation: No lint script found in package.json.
 It is recommended to add one.
 16. Recommendation: The ESLint configuration file `eslint.config.js` does not contain `defineConfig`.
 It is recommended to use it.
+17. Recommendation: 4 GitHub Actions jobs could potentially use `ubuntu-slim` but may require additional setup.
+Run `gh slimify --all` in the repository for details.

 ### [MMM-NL-rain-intensity by theKampany](https://github.com/thekampany/MMM-NL-rain-intensity)